orbis-eval/orbis2-frontend/documentation/docs/guide/getting-started/index.md

 # Getting Started

 ## What is Orbis2?
 **Orbis2** is a tool for NLP annotation evaluation.
 It is designed to evaluate the quality of annotations in NLP tasks.
-Orbis2 is a web-based tool that provides a user-friendly interface to evaluate the quality of annotations.
-It supports multiple evaluation types and metrics.
-Orbis2 is designed for various audiences, including researchers, developers, and data scientists.
-It supports LabelStudio JSON files, Doccano JSONL files, and general JSON files.
+It is a web-based tool that provides a user-friendly interface to evaluate the quality of annotations.
+It supports multiple evaluation types and metrics and is designed for various audiences, including researchers, developers, and data scientists.
+Currently, current files are supported: LabelStudio JSON files, Doccano JSONL files, and general JSON files.
 Orbis2 is developed by the University of Applied Sciences of the Grisons.

 ![Orbis2](orbis-screenshot.png)